krzdabrowski/android-air-purrr/README.md

 * Cables, jumpers etc.
 * [SKILL WITH MAINS ELECTRICITY](https://www.youtube.com/watch?v=sskSFYxzkpE) - no joke here, this is a must

-### Results From SDS011
+### SDS011 PM2.5/10 Results

-I use ThingSpeak to show PM data from my device.
+I use ThingSpeak to show data from my device.
 Here's the [link](https://thingspeak.com/channels/462987) to charts.

 ## Screenshots